19purva/Retail-Store-sales-Analysis-using-SQL/README.md

 <strong>Location:</strong>  The transaction location (e.g., In-store, Online).
 May contain missing values.
 <strong>Transaction_Date:</strong>  The date of the transaction.
 Always valid.
 <strong>Discount_Applied:</strong>  Indicates if a discount was applied (True, False, or NULL).

+## Conclusion
+The Retail Store Sales Analysis project demonstrates the importance of data cleaning, validation, and SQL-based analysis for deriving meaningful insights from complex datasets.
+By addressing issues such as missing values, inconsistencies, and invalid entries, the dataset's integrity was enhanced, enabling accurate and actionable analytics.
+This project also highlights how advanced SQL queries can uncover customer behaviors, product trends, and revenue patterns to support data-driven decision-making.